 The proposed bill, if enacted, would amend the sentencing provisions for second degree murder in Arizona.
-Under current law, a person convicted of second degree murder faces a presumptive sentence of 16 calendar years, which would be increased to 20 calendar years for those with no prior convictions.
-For individuals with prior convictions of second degree murder or certain felonies, the current presumptive sentence of 20 calendar years would be raised to 25 calendar years.
-Additionally, the bill would make technical changes to the language of the statute, replacing the phrase as defined by with pursuant to in relevant sections.
-The overall effect of these changes would be to impose longer presumptive sentences for second degree murder, thereby increasing the penalties for offenders based on their criminal history.
+Under current law, a person convicted of second degree murder faces a presumptive sentence of 16 calendar years for those with no prior convictions, which would be increased to 20 calendar years under the new bill.
+Additionally, for individuals with prior convictions of second degree murder or certain felonies, the current presumptive sentence of 20 calendar years would be raised to 25 calendar years.
+Furthermore, the bill makes technical changes to the language of the statute, replacing the phrase as defined by with pursuant to in relevant sections.
+This update aims to clarify the legal language while ensuring that the increased sentences are clearly outlined for both categories of offenders.
+Overall, the bill seeks to impose stricter penalties for second degree murder, reflecting a tougher stance on violent crime in Arizona.

 Statutes affected: